alex-lt-kong/the-nitty-gritty/c-cpp/intersection/07_undefined-behaviors/README.md

   > behavior is undefined.

-- This paragraph lays out a few scenarios where pointer-to-pointer comparisons are defined, and left all other cases undefined.
+- This paragraph lays out a few scenarios where pointer-to-pointer comparisons are defined and left all other cases undefined.

   - Unfortunately, the use of
     `(p >= regionStart && p < regionStart + regionSize)` falls outside of the